DylanEllsworth1/Machine-Learning/A1/A1_description.md

 Test with more unknown instances than training data T.
 Test with more training data T than unknown instances.

+## Collaborations and Online Sources

+Github used for collaboration.

 ## specification

 python version: 3.8.6 <br>